-So, let’s look at these four points why tantra is more efficient than sutra, first of all in terms of general tantra.
-General tantra would be something which is valid for all four classes of tantra.
-What we want to do on the path to enlightenment is to achieve a body and mind of a Buddha, the appearance of a Buddha and the type of cognition of a Buddha.
-That corresponds, of course, to our discussion of mental activity.
-Remember, the body would be equivalent to the appearance-making and the mind would be equivalent to the cognizing aspect of mental activity.
-We also saw that mental activity can be described from the point of view of a way of being aware of something, but it can also be described from the point of view of the subtlest energy that is underlying that.
-It would be from that subtlest energy that one actually gets a physical type of body together with that appearance-making, which would, in a sense, give it a shape.
+Let’s look at these four points of why tantra is more efficient than sutra in terms of general tantra.
+General tantra would be something that is valid for all four classes of tantra.
+What we want to do on the path to enlightenment is to achieve a body and mind of a Buddha, the appearance of the physical body of a Buddha and a mind that has type of cognition of a Buddha.
+The unified pair of the body and mind of Buddha corresponds to the discussion of mental activity as entailing the unified pair of appearance-making and cognizing.
+The body is on the side of appearance-making, and the mind is on the side of cognizing.

-We need to get rid of that as well, get out of that type of submarine periscope perception.
-So, that basic mental activity and the energy underlying it – the appearance-making and the cognizing – can give rise to that type of samsaric body and mind, limited, and with disturbing emotions, and all the various karmic influences on the physical body, so it runs down, and gets old, and gets sick, and dies, and all that sort of stuff.
-Instead, we want this mental activity and the energy of it to give rise to the body and mind of a Buddha, the fully purified resultant state of Buddha-nature.
+Our basic mental activity of appearance-making and cognizing and the subtlest energy underlying it give rise, when obscured, to that type of limited samsaric body and mind – with the mind limited by periscope vision and disturbing emotions, and the body limited by the various karmic influences causing it to run down, grow old, get sick, and die.
+Instead, we want this mental activity and the energy of it to give rise to the body and mind of a Buddha, the fully purified resultant state of our Buddha-nature factors.

 Tantra Practice Resembles the Result: The Four Purities